 Improperly stretched piano wires are at greater risk of breaking during play, as said.
 Since piano wires are often expensive to replace, and they need replacing before you can continue playing, it’s often more cost-effective to just have the piano tuned as needed rather than putting off this work and then playing the piano while it’s out of tune!

-If you’re using a piano to instruct someone, it’s vital that the instrument be in proper tune, so your pupil can learn appropriate pitches and tones as they play.
+If you’re using a piano to instruct someone, it’s vital that the instrument is in proper tune, so your pupil can learn appropriate pitches and tones as they play.
 You might also find that you enjoy playing the piano more often when it’s tuned properly.

 Is It Worth Tuning an Old Piano?